dusanp/TreeSharp/README.md

 ##Usage

-Inherit the TreeNode class on the class you intend to use as your tree element, then, if desired, override te ToString method to provide a custom description in the tree.
+Inherit the TreeNode class on the class you intend to use as your tree element, then, if desired, override the ToString method to provide a custom description in the tree.
 Calling GetTree on any element of the tree will provide the string form of the tree below it, PrintTree will output it into the console.

 ###Parameters